DCDesigner/DCastano-Portfolio/README.md

 > remove: Total 10 (delta 1), reused 10 (delta 1)
 > Unpacking objects: 100% (10/10), done.
 Click Here to retrieve pictures for some of the buttons and more detailed explanations of the above process.

-Credits
-Code
+# Credits<h1>
+## Code<h2>
-•	The scroll symbol was created my Hasan.
+*	The scroll symbol was created my Hasan.
-•	Back to top button uses JavaScript so that its faster to go up to the top again.
+*	Back to top button uses JavaScript so that its faster to go up to the top again.
 I noticed the link no longer works to give credit to Hasan.
-•	The portfolio gallery uses JavaScript for an easy transition when finding sample work organized into different categories.
+*	The portfolio gallery uses JavaScript for an easy transition when finding sample work organized into different categories.
 Link to Agustin Guanipa gallery snippet.

-•	The typewriter at the top of my page was created by Daniel Groen.
+*	The typewriter at the top of my page was created by Daniel Groen.
-•	Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+*	Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
-•	The gradient web kit unknown source website not found Content
+*	The gradient web kit unknown source website not found

+## Content<h2>
-•	All content was written by the developer.
+*	All content was written by the developer.
-•	To find inspiration on colors I used Coolors.
+*	To find inspiration on colors I used Coolors.
-•	The meaning of colors and why help me decide.
+*	The meaning of colors and why help me decide.

-Media
+## Media<h2>
-•	All Images were created by the developer and used fontawesome for icons.
+*	All Images were created by the developer and used fontawesome for icons.
 Acknowledgements
-•	My Mentor for continuous helpful feedback and the tutors helped me along the way guiding me on how to do something or fix an issue.
+*	My Mentor for continuous helpful feedback and the tutors helped me along the way guiding me on how to do something or fix an issue.